-Mathilde Notaro (born March 24, 1971 in Jackson, Mississippi), better known as Tig Notaro, is an American stand-up comedian and actor.
+Mathilde O'Callaghan Notaro (born March 24, 1971 in Jackson, Mississippi), better known as Tig Notaro, is an American stand-up comedian and actress.

 Notable Film and TV Credits:

 - A-Cup Angst: She made quite a few jokes about her small breasts early in her career, which led to a routine about how this might be why they tried to kill her.